campa-consortium/pals/source/parameters/bend.md

   between `e1` and `e1_rect`, and `e2` and `e2_rect` satisfied as discussed below.
 %
 - **e1, e2**
-The values of `e1` and `e2` gives the rotation angle of the entrance and exit pole faces respectively with respect to the radial {math}`x_1` and {math}`x_2` axes as shown in {numref}`f:bend`.
+The values of `e1` and `e2` give the rotation angle of the entrance and exit pole faces respectively with respect to the radial {math}`x_1` and {math}`x_2` axes as shown in {numref}`f:bend`.
 Zero `e1` and `e2` gives a wedge shaped magnet.
 Also see `e1_rect` and `e2_rect`.
 The relationship is